adgellida/chocolateyautomaticpackages/ReadMe.md

 ![](http://i.imgur.com/Tl52ASY.png)

-TO DO & DOING IT (RIGHT NOW!)
+RELEASE NOTES

-* Bugfixing all the detected packages with problems.
+* 21/11/14 - Bugfixing all the detected packages with problems.
+* 20/11/14 - Moved all the icons to "icons" folder.
+* 18/11/14 - Moved all the images to "images" folder.
+* 21/09/14 - Updated checks on ketarin.
+* 23/08/14 - There're a lot of manual packages, for testing causes or for impossibility to do it auto.
+* 24/05/14 - Go to "1.SCRIPTS" folder and execute what you want.
+Packages are on "MULTIINSTALL.ps1" and on "MULTIINSTALL_2.ps1" there are extra packages.
+* 04/01/14 - Updated daily (only auto packages) or asap.
+* 06/12/13 - All versions works on windows vista, 7, 8, 8.1 etc. On xp wasn't tested 100% but works very very often.
+There're packages that don't do all the instructions (remove innecesary shortcuts), but the program is fully functional afterwards.

+TO DO & DOING IT

 * Do all packages "checksIfIsInstalled" - checkables if they are installed on system and not to install them if they exist.
 For example "cdex" package.
 With registry keys or executable version (prioritary, more quick).
 * Change name on shortcuts in packages that are not installables (portables).
 For example "AdwCleaner" package.
 By now F5 to refresh desktop is required or re-enter on the session.

-PACKAGES WITH SERIOUS PROBLEMS

-* Xonotic - Repair it to installs on the correct location.

 ON FUTURE